Sonny Gandee: Professional football

-Gandee was selected by the Detroit Lions in the ninth round (106th overall) of the 1952 NFL Draft.
+Gandee was selected by the Detroit Lions in the ninth round (106th overall) of the 1952 NFL draft.
 He appeared in two games for the Dallas Texans and eight games for the Lions during the 1952 season.
 He remained with the Lions through the 1956 season and played on the club's NFL championship teams in 1952 and 1953.

 Family and later years

 Gandee and his wife, Marilyn [Grecni] Gandee were married in 1949. they had a son and a daughter.
 After his first wife died in 2008, he was remarried to Jo Burgett-Amo.

 After retiring from football, Gandee operated a restaurant in Wyandotte, Michigan, known as "Sonny Grandee's Celebrity House".
 He also worked in the automotive industry.
 He lived in Wyandotte for over 50 years and later lived in Gibraltar and Grosse Ile, Michigan.

-Gandee died in 2013 in Grosse Ile at age 84.
+Gandee died on July 21, 2013, in Grosse Ile, Michigan, at age 84.